Taking a trip on the historic UNESCO World Heritage Kalka-Shimla toy train is like traveling back in time.

 - Kalka-Shimla NG Passenger -- 270 rupees one way for adults in first class, and 135 rupees for children.
 25 rupees for unreserved seating.

 - Kalka-Shimla NG Express -- 295 rupees one way for adults in first class, and 150 rupees for children.
-65 rupees one way for adults in first class, and 25 rupees for children.
+65 rupees one way for adults in second class, and 25 rupees for children.
 25 rupees for unreserved seating.
+One way in the new Vistadome carriage costs 130 rupees for adults and 75 rupees for children.

 Extra Holiday Services